Kidney Cancer Recurrence

 The possibility of cancer recurrence isn’t necessarily limited to the kidneys themselves – in some cases, the disease may appear in a different part of the body, which is known as “metastasis.”
 The multispecialty kidney cancer team at Moffitt Cancer Center monitors cancer patients for recurrence through a variety of means, including:

 - Bone scans

 Although kidney cancer recurrence tends to happen most often within the first three years after treatment, it has been known to happen many years later.
 Every occurrence of kidney cancer is unique, and so is every instance of the cancer’s recurrence.
 However, researchers have determined that a healthy lifestyle, which includes quitting smoking, losing weight and eating right, can help to reduce the chance of recurrence.
 With access to the most advanced surgical techniques, medicines and other treatment strategies, the Urologic Oncology Program at Moffitt Cancer Center is equipped to treat any cancer recurrence.
 Our dedicated professionals are committed to studying the latest kidney cancer information and offering clinical trials for innovative treatments that are not available elsewhere.
-Call 1-888-MOFFITT or fill out a patient appointment form online to learn more about kidney cancer recurrence, preventative measures you can take and the many ways in which we can help you combat the cancer if it does reappear.
+Call 1-888-MOFFITT or fill out a new patient registration form online to learn more about kidney cancer recurrence, preventative measures you can take and the many ways in which we can help you combat the cancer if it does reappear.
 We never require a referral to speak with one of our oncologists specializing in kidney cancer.